Sugin-Elankavi-Rajendran/Sugin-Elankavi-Rajendran.github.io/README.md

-# Sugin Elankavi Rajendran - Robotics and Mechatronics Research
+# Sugin Elankavi Rajendran - Robotics and Mechatronics Researcher

 Welcome to my portfolio showcasing my research in robotics and mechatronics.